OSGConnect/connectbook/admin/create-project.md

 [title]: - "Creating a new project"

-Creating a project involves two separate steps: creating the project in the Globus system and adding the user to the
+Creating a project involves two separate steps: creating the project in the Globus system and adding the user to the group in Globus.
+Note, it may take a few hours for changes to propagate to the login nodes.

 ## Assumptions